 “I can understand that a lot of people are feeling uneasy, and I can empathize with that, but I just want to reiterate that our role in law enforcement has not changed,” Clark said.
 “It will not change.
 You can count on us, you can call us, you can trust the fact that we’re going to show up and we’re going to help.”

-Adam Spickler, a spokesman for the County Health Services Agency, agreed.
+Adam Spickler, a spokesperson for the e County Human Services Department, agreed.

 “We pledge to work alongside community partners, stakeholders, and leaders to uphold our vital services while safeguarding the privacy of those who rely on us,” he stated in a press release.
 “We will continue supporting the thousands of families and individuals who rely on us for access to benefits and support, reinforcing our commitment to a stronger, more resilient Santa Cruz County for all.”